armgalison/marvel-api/README.md

 In this app I decided to use sqlite3 as a database, to make it easier for anyone to test.

+## Known Issues

+- Tests in general (unit, integration and functional)
+- DTO creation to improove the SOC (Separation of concerns)

+## Next Steps
+1. Implement JWT bearer authentication and guards for the inputs APIs.
+2. Create new modules for (comics, creators, events, series and stories)
+3. Create new controllers and services for each new module.

 ## Requirements
 ```bash
 Node.js - latest